ZuchaM/oracle-reverse-proxy/README.md

 ### Step 1.1: Installing Podman

-Choose your distribution and follow the corresponding installation instructions:
+Choose the distribution running on your homelab server and follow the corresponding installation instructions:

 #### Arch Linux
 ```bash